-Another major market events when brokers reduced the amount of leverage was during the Brexit vote and the 2016 US election.
+Another major market events when brokers reduced the amount of money borrowed was during the Brexit vote and the 2016 US election.

-The leverage offered by the brokers helps traders trade more and even trade in assets that they would not afford without leverage.
+The amount offered by the brokers helps traders trade more and even trade in assets that they would not afford without leverage.

-For example, a trader with a $1,000 account would find it very difficult to trade gold futures, which are currently trading at $1,200.
-If the trader uses a 100:1 leverage, they can buy gold futures worth $100,000.
+For example, a trader with a $1,000 account would find it very difficult to trade gold futures, which are for example traded at $1,200.
+If the trader uses a 100:1 ratio, they can buy gold futures worth $100,000.

-The size of leverage a trader uses can make or break their accounts
+Basically, the size a trader uses can make or break their accounts.

 The risk of this is that they suffer more losses when their trades go in the wrong direction.